getsentry/sentry-docs/src/collections/_documentation/server/config.md

   SENTRY_BEACON = True
   ```

-## Github App Integration
+## GitHub App Integration

 `github-app.id`

 : Declared in `config.yml`.

-  Your Github App ID.
+  Your GitHub App ID.

 `github-app.name`

 : Declared in `config.yml`.

-  The name of your Github App.
+  The name of your GitHub App.

 `github-app.webhook-secret`

 : Declared in `config.yml`.

-  The secret used to verify Github App Webhook event.
+  The secret used to verify GitHub App Webhook event.

 `github-app.private-key`